cccrrrccc/VPR-Gym/README.md

 cd ./VprGym
 python3 example.py
 ```

+It is important to use the VprGym as the RL agent's working directory.
 ## Introduction
 VTR-Gym project is a platform for exploring AI techniques in FPGA placement optimization.
 VTR-Gym connects [OpenAI Gym](https://www.gymlibrary.dev/) and [VTR](https://verilogtorouting.org/) in order to achieve seamless integration between  Python-based machine learning libraries and VTR, which allows researchers to focus on high-level algorithm design and reduces the engineering efforts required for transplanting ML libraries from Python to C++.